ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 ### Dark Harvest *(Melee or Wimpy only)*

-Killing an enemy grants you 1 point of health and armour per level (×10 for boss kills).
-This is capped at 100% of your max health, +20% for each level (so 120% at level 1 and 200% at level 5).
-If you boost it above level 5 you can exceed the normal 200 health/armour limit.
+Killing an enemy grants you 1 point of health and armour per level.

 ### Damage

 Increases damage dealt by this weapon by 20%, with a minimum increase of 1 point, per level.

+### Decoy Flares *(Projectile only)*

+Firing shots causes enemy seekers that are far enough away to lock onto your shots instead of you.

 ### Explosive Death *(Ranged only)*

-Killing an enemy causes an explosion dealing 20% of (its health + the amount you overkilled it by).
-Increasing the level increases the damage (with diminishing returns), increases the blast radius (linearly), and reduces the damage you take from the blast.

-### High Velocity *(Projectile only)*

-Projectiles move 50% faster per level.
+Killing an enemy causes an explosion based on its health.

 ### Fragmentation Shots *(Projectile only, incompatible with Piercing Shots)*